 The third year of the "Studies" program is the equivalent of five credits of English IV Accelerated.
-The course of study includes modern, post-modern, and contemporary texts and issues.
-Much like American and Western Studies, Contemporary Studies consists of thematic units and involves various multi-sensory activities: debating topics, researching and problemsolving with a group, evaluating and presenting research.
-This course presents an excellent opportunity for seniors to learn more about the society they are about to enter.
+The emphasis of the course is how history and important events shape contemporary texts and issues.
+Much like American and Western Studies, Contemporary Studies consists of thematic units explored through debating topics, researching and problem-solving with a group, and evaluating and presenting research.
+Building on knowledge from prior courses, we will look at more of a sociological aspect of how context affects text, recording common people from different cultures.
 This course will be taught cooperatively by one English teacher and one Social Studies teacher to provide integrated study.
 Requirements include summer reading, a research paper, and independent reading throughout the year.